CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 There are certain operating situations that require immediate operator access to the OT.
 A logout or screen lock is not acceptable.
 In these cases, the systems should be protected from unauthorized access by compensating protective measures (eg occupied control room).

 In less critical areas, the operation should be locked and only an indication of the current information.
-In this way, observation is still possible, but hinders unhindered access.For authentication, solutions using chip or RFID cards with user PIN can be used to avoid the entry of complex passwords.
+In this way, observation is still possible, but hinders unhindered access.
+For authentication, solutions using chip or RFID cards with user PIN can be used to avoid the entry of complex passwords.

 #### IND.1.M8 Secure Administration [IT Operations]